jamesmchls/Python-Binary-Battle/README.md

 # Python-Binary-Battle
-Player competes with robot Jarvis, choosing "0" or "1".
-Robot's choice based on player's past selections.
-Game ends at 10 points.
-Final message shows winner, buttons disabled.
-Scores shown with progress bar, message with HTML.
+It's a simple game where a player competes against a robot named Jarvis.
+They choose between "0" and "1".
+The robot's choice is based on the player's past selections.
+The game ends when a player reaches a score of 10.
+The final message shows if the player won or lost, and the buttons are disabled.
+The scores are displayed using a progress bar and the message is displayed using HTML.